Border Collie insurance

 - Country of origin: UK (border of England and Scotland)

-Where do Border Collie come from?
+Where do Border Collies come from?

 As the name suggests, Border Collies were developed along the Anglo-Scottish border.
 Bred for herding sheep, they’ve been fine-tuned over generations for focus, speed, and obedience.
 Today, they’re still the dog of choice for shepherds, but you’ll also find them excelling in dog sports, agility competitions, and as incredibly devoted pets.